 The famous Chagall Windows at Hadassah University Medical Center are one of the top Ein Kerem attractions.
 In 1962 the artist Marc Chagall gifted the series of 12 stained glass windows to the people of Israel; they are located in the hospital’s Abbell synagogue.
 The windows are full of symbolism and typical Chagall imagery, the artist was particularly inspired by Jacob’s blessings to his 12 sons and Mosses’ blessings to the 12 tribes.

+Over the years various sanctuaries have been erected over the site of John the Baptist birth; the Crusaders constructed the Church of St. John the Baptist which was restored by Franciscan monks in the 16th century.
+Today the ancient church bell tower can be seen rising from the center of the neighborhood.
 Close to the John the Baptist Church is Mary’s Spring believed to be where Elizabeth (John’s mother) met Mary (Luke 1:39-42); Jesus’ mother.
 Mary is thought to have spent time in Ein Kerem.
 Today a mosque marks the location of the spring.
 Pilgrims can follow the Visitation Path from Mary’s Spring to the Visitation Church.

-The Church of the Visitation began as an early Christian shrine, then became a Crusader church and later a sanctuary was placed here designed by Antonio Barluzzi in 1955.
+The Church of the Visitation began as an early Christian shrine, then became a Crusader church, and later a sanctuary was placed here designed by Antonio Barluzzi in 1955.
 The architect incorporated elements of the earlier structures and the church boasts murals by Vagharini.

 Another landmark in Ein Kerem is the Gorny or Moscovia Convent complex which includes a nunnery, pilgrims hostel and three churches.
 The Russian Church within the convent complex is located on the southern hill of Ein Kerem and is recognizable by its five onion dome roofs and gold spires.